-Sailing to Svalbard to visit the Polar Bears in a small sailboat
+Sailing to Svalbard in a small sailboat to see the Polar Bears

 A while ago we interviewed Kari “Ruffe” Nurmi from Helsinki, Finland about his many adventures including his passage to Svalbard from Finland onboard his 30 ft Bavaria.
 Here is the full story from the Captain himself.